Theme-based shared flat (kot-à-projet): Specificities of each city

 Theme-bases shared flat started in Louvain-la-Neuve but this concept has been expanded to Brussels, Liège, Namur and Mons.
 In total there are about 130 KàPs in Belgium.

 Louvain-la-Neuve

 KàPs were invented in Louvain-la-Neuve and are hosted by the University of Louvain.
-The city holds over 75 KàPs, with more than 800 residents.
+The city holds 79 KàPs, with more than 800 residents.

 Brussels

 The medical campus of the University of Louvain, UCLouvain Brussels Woluwe, in the Brussels commune of Woluwe-Saint-Lambert, was also founded in the 1970s and started the implementation of KàPs in the Brussels region.
 UCLouvain holds over 15 KàPs in Brussels.

 Saint-Louis University, Brussels also organises kots-à-projet in its three residences in the city of Brussels and on the campus of the Université libre de Bruxelles.

 Namur

 As a partner to UCLouvain, the University of Namur has developed 17 KàPs in its city of Namur.